coder/docs/cli/installation.md

 Download releases [from Github](https://github.com/cdr/coder-cli/releases):

 1. Click a release and download the tar file for your operating system (ex: coder-cli-linux-amd64.tar.gz)
-2. Extract the `coder` binary.
+2. Extract the `coder` binary and copy it to a location you've added to your `PATH` variable

 ## Authenticate